pudly/schmopera-hugo/content/articles/crosscanada-opera-the-overcoat-comes-to-toronto-vancouver.md

 ---
-title: "Cross-Canada opera: The Overcoat comes to Toronto & Vancouver"
+title: "Cross-Canada opera: The Overcoat comes to Toronto &amp; Vancouver"
 ---

 In Canada, four years is not a bad turnaround time between the conception of a new opera, and its first full production.
 In the case of James Rolfe and Morris Panych's *The Overcoat: An Opera*, its journey from [Tapestry Opera](/scene/companies/tapestry-opera/)'s 2014 LibLab culminates in a full premiere in two Canadian cities, both in March 2018.